Lann the Clever

-Stories differ in the method by which he took Casterly Rock.
-In the most common version of the tale Lann discovered a secret way into the Rock, a cleft so narrow he had to strip naked and coat himself in butter in order to squeeze himself through.
-Once inside he began to whisper threats in the ears of sleeping Casterlys, howling from the darkness like a demon, stealing treasures from one brother and placing them in the bedchamber of another, rigging snares and deadfalls.
+Stories differ in the method by which Lann took Casterly Rock from House Casterly.
+In the most common version, Lann, having stripped naked and coated himself in butter, squeezed through a secret cleft in the stone.
+Once inside he confused the sleeping Casterlys by whispering threats, howling like a demon, stealing treasures from one brother and placing them in the bedchamber of another, and rigging traps.
 Thus, he set the Casterlys at odds with one another and convinced them their seat was haunted.

-Lann supposedly lived to the age of 312, and sired a hundred bold sons and a hundred lissome daughters, all fair of face, clean of limb and with hair "as golden as the sun".
-In a few generations, Lann's descendants were so numerous that even Casterly Rock can't contain them all.
-The members of the lesser branches make their home in a nearby village that eventually grows into town and then a city: Lannisport.
+Lann is said to have stolen gold from the sun to brighten his hair.
+He supposedly lived to the age of three hundred and twelve, siring a hundred bold sons and a hundred lissome daughters, all fair of face, clean of limb and with hair "as golden as the sun".
+In a few generations, Lann's descendants were so numerous that Casterly Rock could not contain them all.
+The members of the lesser branches made their home in a nearby village that grew into the city of Lannisport.

 Maesters are skeptical of Lann the Clever's existence.
 Archmaester Perestan proposed that Lann was a retainer or guard in service to House Casterly who impregnated the lord's daughter—or daughters—and persuaded the father to give him the girl in marriage.
 Maester Yandel considers that if this lord had no trueborn sons, the Rock eventually passed to said daughter and Lann.
 Whatever the case, House Casterly vanished from chronicles and histories and in its place appears the hitherto-unknown House Lannister.
 Lann is not believed to have claimed the title of king, although some tales have called him such posthumously.

 Some claim that Lann's ghost still haunts Casterly Rock.
 Lann's Point is presumably named after Lann the Clever.